2adapt/template-general/README.md

 pnpm dlx tailwindcss init -p
 ```

-This template has adjustments (or creates) these configuration files:
+This template has adjustments to (or adds) these files:

 - `tailwind.config.js`
 - `src/app.css`
 - `src/routes/+layout.svelte`

-In `src/app.html` we might have to do some small adjustments:
+In `src/app.html` we might have to do a few more small adjustments:

 - add the Inter font: https://github.com/rsms/inter (details here: https://tailwindui.com/documentation#getting-set-up)
 - add `height:100%` to the `html` and `body` elements (via `h-full` from tailwind)